-A: The screenshot below shows a customer with different Meraki products.
-They have applied three different licenses on different dates for three different products.
-There is one expiration date.
+The screenshot below shows a customer with different Meraki products.
+They have applied multiple different licenses on different dates for different products.
+Still there is only one expiration date.

 What happens when I reach my co-termination date?

-Immediately after reaching your co-termination date, you will receive a 30-day grace period.
-You can purchase a renewal through an authorized Meraki partner.
-If you chose not to renew before the end of the 30-day grace period, the organization will be "shut down".
+Immediately after reaching your co-termination date, you will receive a 30-day grace period as per Meraki Co-Termination Licensing Overview.
+You can purchase a renewal through an authorized Meraki partner (see Meraki Licensing - License More Devices vs Renewal).
+If you chose not to renew before the end of the 30-day grace period, the organization will be "shut down"(License Problem - Out of Compliance).
 You will no longer be able to manage your devices via the Meraki cloud and your Meraki network devices will cease to function.
 This means that you will no longer be able to configure or make changes to your Meraki network equipment, and your Meraki network products will no longer allow traffic to pass to the Internet.
 With Systems Manager networks, you will no longer be able to enroll devices or change settings for currently enrolled devices.

 How do I know which licenses to renew?

 For organizations utilizing the co-termination licensing model, licenses are averaged together based on device type and licensing limits.
 In other words, your individual licenses don't expire because they are averaged into one expiration date.
 When an organization co-terminates, all active devices will need their licenses renewed at the same time.

 The recommended practice for applying a renewal (see Meraki Licensing - License More Devices vs Renewal) is to purchase a single license key that covers every device currently in the organization for some number of years.
 Applying that license key as a renewal will then extend the organization’s licensing by that many years.